 We have been rescuing animals for over forty years each one loved and cared for from the day it is rescued through it's old age.
 All are given the best care possible.
 Primarily we care for cats, (baby kitties), puppies, dogs and some other animals as able.
 Some kitties, cats, dogs, and puppies we are able to find new forever homes.
 Previously our extended family all pitched in to support the rescue effort financially.
 As the circle has grown smaller we still wanted to continue our rescue work so decided to join the digital age by adding websites for our rescue and a greeting card business and also applying for our 501(c) 3 non profit status.
-We were told we did not bring in enough money to require this, but without it folks cannot receive a tax deduction and also we found that many expected us to have that status to prove our legitimacy as a rescue.
+We were told we did not bring in enough money to require this ( $ 28,000 per year minimum ), but without it folks cannot receive a tax deduction and also we found that many expected us to have that status to prove our legitimacy as a rescue.
 We have also been told it is necessary to make application for grants which we have no intention of doing at this time.
 We have navigated the complexities of filing all of the necessary paperwork.
-We are registered with our Secretary of State as a Non Profit Corporation Secretary of State ID # C3514905 & Attorney General Registryof Charitable Trusts CT0203172 and have been since October of 2012
+We are registered with our Secretary of State as a Non Profit Corporation Secretary of State ID # C3514905 & Attorney General Registry of Charitable Trusts CT0203172.
+We have been incorporated since October of 2012

 We are accepting donations to assist with continuing veterinary bills as well as for our normal operating expenses.
 We currently have Maggie who has cancer specifically a squamous cell fibrosarcoma carcinoma.
 Ebony has ear problems as he was formerly feral and had bad ear mites and many fights which until he came here were left unattended.
 One of our kitties is over eighteen years young.
 We have two kitties who are fifteen and fourteen so they all require additional veterinarian care and special diets.
 Kissee Kat is blind and will not use a litter box so she has puppy pads that she will use instead, an expensive alternative, but better than using our rugs or floors.
 She is also diabetic.